 What is normalization?

 Normalization is a process for removing the redundancies from a large system and organizing it into a smaller, more usable standard.
-In the case of the zenColorCode® (ZCC) we patented a method to map the sRGB color space, removed all of the duplication that was not discernible to the human eye (normalized sRGB), and created a usable standard of 4,096 Web smart colors referenced by a 4-digit code.
+In the case of the zenColorCode® (ZCC) we patented a method to map the sRGB color space, removed all of the duplication that was not discernible to the human eye (normalized sRGB), and created a usable standard of over 7,500 Web smart colors referenced by a 5-digit code.

 How do I add a swatch to a new or existing file from the Compare Swatch?